Thank you for your interest. This position has been filled.

 - Experience using online library databases to search for articles and e-books.

-This position is funded at $9.00 per hour for 10 hours per week during Summer 2020, Fall 2020, and Spring 2021.
-The successful candidate is expected to begin working May, 13, 2020 and continue through April, 27, 2021.
+This position is funded at $9.00 per hour for 10 hours per week during Fall 2020 and Spring 2021.
+The successful candidate is expected to begin working as early as August 17, 2020 and continue through April, 27, 2021.
 Student assistants may not work more than 29 hours per week on campus, and must disclose any other on campus work.

 To apply, please send a cover letter, resume, and application to Scholarly Communications Librarian, Rachel Fleming, coordinator of the Affordable Course Materials Initiative, using the UT Vault.